pkhcan/LocateLot/README.md

 - 40 St George Street, Toronto, ON, Canada
 - 27 King's College Circle, Toronto, ON, Canada
 - 1 Spadina Crescent, Spadina Crescent, Toronto, ON, Canada

+DIRECTIONS TO SUBMIT A REVIEW :
+- Make sure to have the _com.fasterxml.jackson.core_ dependency in your project structure.
+- As soon as the GUI runs, the console will ask for a review input.
+Input the id of the desired parking lot and the rating as well, both as integers.
+It will update the Reviews.json file and report if it was successful in the console.
+An invalid input will stop the program from asking for a review.

 FUNCTIONALITY